Democratic, GOP Senate bargainers reach $10B COVID agreement

 Romney also suggested an openness to considering future money.
 “While this agreement does not include funding for the U.S. global vaccination program, I am willing to explore a fiscally responsible solution to support global efforts in the weeks ahead,” he said.

-The agreement comes with party leaders hoping to move the legislation through Congress this week, before lawmakers leave for a two-week spring recess.
-It also comes with BA.2, the new omicron variant, expected to spark a fresh increase in U.S. cases.
+The agreement comes with BA.2, the new omicron variant, expected to spark a fresh increase in U.S. cases.
 Around 980,000 Americans and over 6 million people worldwide have died from COVID-19.

-At least half the compromise would have to be used to research and produce therapeutics to treat the disease, according to fact sheets from Schumer and Romney.
+At least half the agreement’s $10 billion would be used to research and produce therapeutics to treat the disease, according to fact sheets from Schumer and Romney.

 The money would also be used to buy vaccines and tests.
 At least $750 million would be used to research new COVID-19 variants and to expand vaccine production, the descriptions said.

+Administration officials have said the government has run out of money to finance COVID-19 testing and treatments for people without insurance.
+They’ve also said funds are running low for boosters, vaccines focused on specific variants, free monoclonal antibody treatments and care for people with immune system weaknesses.

-The deal is also a reduction from the $15 billion version that both parties’ leaders had negotiated last month.
-House Speaker Nancy Pelosi, D-Calif., abandoned that plan after Democratic lawmakers rejected proposed cuts in state pandemic aid to help pay for the package.
+The deal is also a reduction from a $15 billion version that both parties’ leaders negotiated last month.
+Pelosi abandoned that plan after Democratic lawmakers rejected proposed cuts in state pandemic aid to help pay for the package.

-Some people said the fate of the new agreement remained uncertain in the House, where Pelosi and liberal Democrats have expressed opposition to dropping the money for helping other countries.

-Rep. Pramila Jayapal, leader of the House Progressive Caucus, said it is “a big problem” to erase the global assistance from the package.

-Romney’s fact sheet says those savings include $2.3 billion from a fund protecting aviation manufacturing jobs; $1.9 billion from money for helping entertainment venues shuttered by the pandemic; another $1.9 billion from a program that helps states extend credit to small businesses; and $1.6 billion from agriculture assistance programs.
+Fact sheets said that includes savings from funds protecting aviation manufacturing jobs, assisting entertainment venues shuttered by the pandemic, helping states extend credit to small businesses and aiding agriculture.

 Local journalism is essential.